 Write the following numbers using digits:

-One hundred and twenty five.
+Fourteen thousand, six hundred and twenty three.

 How did you use this starter?
 Can you suggest

 how teachers could present or develop this resource?
 Do you have any comments?
 It is always useful to receive

 feedback and helps make this free resource even more useful for Maths teachers anywhere in the world.

 Sign in to your Transum subscription account to see the answers